malcops/website/content/posts/blog/best-100-books.md

 ## Philosophy
 1. The World Beyond Your Head - Matt Crawford
+2. Zen and the Art of Motorcycle Maintenance - Robert Pirsig

 ## Concepts
 1. The Almanack of Naval Ravikant - Eric Jorgenson